workadventure/scripting-api-extra/docs/bells.md

 Add a tile layer in your map.

-On the layer add those properties:
+On the layer add this property:

-- `zone` (string): a unique identifier for your bell layer (the need to define this property will be removed in a future version)
 - `bellVariable`: (Compulsory) the name of the "bell" variable that will be triggered when someone walks on this layer

 With only those 2 properties, whenever a user walks into the layer, the bell will automatically ring.